FollowTheProcess/python_copier/README.md

 ### PEP 621 Ready

-This template supports PEP 621, which allows for the placement of project metadata in pyproject.toml, supported by [setuptools]>=61.0.0, [flit] and [hatch].
+This template supports PEP 621, which allows for the placement of project metadata in pyproject.toml.

-### Build System Agnostic

-Because this template supports [PEP 621], it now means we can be completely build system agnostic!
-As a result you get to choose which one you'd like at project creation time.
-Currently the template supports [setuptools], [flit], [hatch], and [poetry] (not currently PEP 621)

 ### GitHub Issue Labelling